gitlabhq/gitlabhq/doc/user/markdown.md

 Consult the [Emoji Cheat Sheet](http://emoji.codes) for a list of all supported emoji codes. :thumbsup:

+#### Custom emoji

+GitLab also supports custom emoji that are configured at the group/profile level.

+The syntax for a custom emoji is the same as a normal emoji `:dancing_banana:`.

 ### Special GitLab References

 GFM recognizes special references.